kobreu/mpos.blocks.ios.signatureview/README.md

 ## SignatureView

-The SignatureView enables you to capture a customers signature drawn on the touch screen of an iOS device and receive it as an UIImage.
+The SignatureView enables you to capture a customer's signature drawn on the touch screen of an iOS device and receive it as an UIImage.
 The SignatureView can either be integrated as an UIView in your existing controller or presented modally using the predefined signature controller.

 ### Prepare your project

-To use the SignatureView in your project, you should have an Xcode project with CocoaPods available.
+To use the SignatureView in your project, you should have an Xcode project with CocoaPods (http://cocoapods.org) available.
 Make sure you have added the payworks payment blocks specs repository.
-Then, in your podfile, add the dependency
+Then, create your podfile for the dependencies

     platform :ios, '6.1'
     pod 'PWBSignatureView', '~> 0.2.1'

-#link cocoa
 #credit guesture+linedrawer
 #ios7 storyboard